 pay attention to the background (give a sense of place)

-get mic close to the subject. three feet is ideal
+get external mic close to the subject. three feet is ideal (or aim directional mic)

 find a good key light to fall at an angle on the subject’s face. near a window or lamp, for example. try to avoid overhead of fluorescent lighting